 When schools provide viable anti-bullying programs and procedures, they not only curb bullying but also ward off legal trouble.
 This was the case for a Christian school last year that was hit with a lawsuit out of the blue.
 But when the opposing counsel learned that the school implemented an effective anti-bullying program that included anonymous reporting, the lawsuit was dropped.

 Finally, enrollment within much of Christian education is shrinking.
 The unprecedented changes to our nation through COVID-19 virus and related economic turmoil could make enrollment even more challenging.
 But here’s the good news: parents and related guardians for a better educational option that combats the dangerous triad of bullying, bigotry and racism.
 Your light in your community will shine even brighter as you combat all three, attracting new students and families to your school family.

 Juvonen, J., Y. Wang, and G. Ezpinoza.
 2013.
 Physical aggression, spreading of rumors, and social prominence in early adolescence: Reciprocal effects supporting gender similarities?
 Journal of Youth and Adolescence 42:1801–10.

-Note: This post was originally published in November 2018, updated in 2021, and republished in 2022 due to relevance.
+Note: This post was originally published in November 2018, updated in 2021, and has been republished in 2022 and 2023 due to relevance.

 About the Author

 Paul T. Coughlin is the Founder and President of The Protectors, a freedom-from-bullying organization whose program is used throughout the world.
 Coughlin is the author of Free Us From Bullying, a former varsity coach, and a school board member.
 He writes for Fox News on the topic of bullying.
 He can be reached via email at firstname.lastname@example.org.